 - A data provider web server.
-This web server handles all runtime data requests to the data source.
-Typically, this server is the same Wonderware Information Server web server you publish your converted windows to.
-However, you can specify a different Wonderware Information Server web server.
+This web server handles all run-time data requests to the data source.
+Typically, this server is the same Wonderware Information Server you publish your converted windows to.
+However, you can specify a different Wonderware Information Server.
 If so, the data provider web server must be able to access the publishing web server via the Internet or intranet.
 If your users use the Secure Sockets Layer (SSL) protocol to access the site, you must include HTTPS:// in the web server URL for the data source. - A computer (node) on the control network.
-This is the computer on which the application is loaded that supplies the runtime data. - An application running on the specified node.
+This is the computer on which the application is loaded that supplies the run-time data. - An application running on the specified node.
 Typically, the application is running an InTouch application (the default).
-However, you can specify other applications such as InControl, IndustrialSQL Server, or I/O Servers.
+However, you can specify other applications such as the Wonderware Historian, or I/O Servers.